DataDog/datadog-ci/src/commands/tag/README.md

 ### Supported providers

-The tag command only works for the following providers: [Buildkite, CircleCI, GitHub, GitLab].
+The tag command only works for the following CI providers: [Buildkite, CircleCI, GitHub, GitLab].
 If used in any other provider it will fail.
 Note that for GitHub actions only the level `pipeline` is supported.
+If the command is invoked in GitHub actions with level `job` it will exit with status code 1 and return an error.

 ### End-to-end testing process